diegogilgorilla/jumpcloudrepository/README.md

 How to run it

+The application should be run it before to start the automation project

-Just use the command pytest
+Use the command pytest

-It also contains a report generator with allure, toy can generate it writing the following commands:
+It also contains a report generator with allure, you can generate it writing the following commands:

 pytest --alluredir=/tmp/my_allure_results
 allure serve /tmp/my_allure_results